kaynami/font-pair/README.md

 # New Feature
 1. Copy and Paste with just click of a button.
     a.
 Select an entire verse and click copy to clipboard.
 This feature helps users in moving lines from one page to another.
+2. Individual Copy buttons for each verse.
     b.
-Individual Copy buttons under each verse to provide easy access to users.
+Every bible verse is equipped with individual buttons to provide easy access to users when copying.